directus/directus/.changeset/large-ears-approve.md

 '@directus/extensions-sdk': minor
 ---

-Adding option to disable clearing screen on file change
+Added support for disabling terminal screen clearing on rebuild in watch mode